-Reserve fund AUM dips 0.15% in November to €1,947.2m
+Reserve fund falls 0.15% in November to €1,947.2m

 Key Points

-- AUM fell 0.15% in November to €1,947.2m, a €2.8m decline from October.
+- AUM down 0.15% in November to €1,947.2 million

-- Year-to-date gain: 5.6% (from €1,822.9m at end-2024); 12‑month return: 5.3%.
+- Year‑to‑date gain 5.6% (from €1,822.9m); 12‑month return 5.3%

-The reserve fund’s upward trend stalled in November, when assets under management fell 0.15% to €1,947.2 million, a decline of €2.8 million from €1,950.0 million at the end of October.
-November’s return was slightly negative.
+The reserve fund’s upward trend paused in November as assets under management fell 0.15% to €1,947.2 million, slightly down from about €1,950 million at the end of October.
+November’s return was modestly negative.

-Managers attributed the setback to international market uncertainty about the scale and impact of corporate investment in artificial intelligence and to debate over the Federal Reserve’s next monetary policy moves.
+Managers attributed the setback to international market uncertainty over the scale and impact of heavy corporate investment in artificial intelligence and to debate about the Federal Reserve’s next monetary policy moves.
+Despite the dip, the fund’s managers say the portfolio “remains solid.”

-Year to date the fund has risen from €1,822.9 million on 31 December to €1,947.2 million, a gain of 5.6%, keeping returns ahead of cumulative inflation so far in 2025.
-Over the past twelve months the fund’s return stands at 5.3%.
+Year to date the fund has risen from €1,822.9 million on 31 December to €1,947.2 million, a gain of 5.6%, outperforming cumulative inflation so far in 2025.
+The fund’s return over the past 12 months stands at 5.3%.

-The investment portfolio is currently allocated roughly 61.9% to fixed income and money-market instruments, 29.6% to equities and 8.5% to other assets.
+The investment portfolio is allocated roughly 61.9% to fixed income and money-market instruments, 29.6% to equities and 8.5% to other assets.

 Original Sources